UBC-MDS/simpl_eeg_capstone/reports/Proposal.md

 3) Frame rate
     - The frame rate for the animations

-### 3.2.2 Stretch goals
+### 3.2.2 Stretch goal
-Stretch goals will only be delivered if sufficient time is available after completing the main deliverables.
-The decision of which stretch goal to pursue is at the discretion of the Capstone partner and mentor.

-The first possible stretch goal is to implement additional package functionality for a preprocessing pipeline to denoise and clean raw EEG data.

-The second possible stretch goal is to create a data pipeline for pattern identifying clustering of the data, which is an unsupervised learning method.
+If sufficient time is available after completing the main deliverables we will complete an additional deliverable.
+Our stretch goal is to create a data pipeline for pattern identifying clustering of the data, which is an unsupervised learning method.
 It might involve decomposing the signal into alpha, beta, theta, and delta waves to look for structure, and then use a Markov model or hidden Markov model to carry out the clustering task.

 ## 3.3.
 Data Science Techniques
 ### 3.3.1 Source Data